akruszewski/gibl/manuscript/chapter2.md

 ![DrRacket](images/drracket.png)

-The upper text area part is the definitions area, where we usually write our definitions.
+The upper text area part is the definitions area, where we usually write the definitions.
 Alternatively, the lower part is the interactions area where we interact with the definitions.

 The Help Desk under `Help > Help Desk` on the top menu contains useful information such as quick introduction, reference manuals, examples.